A HEDGE IS NOT INSURANCE AGAINST LOSSES

 The effectiveness of the hedge and degree of downside risk mitigation varies with market conditions.
 The Defined Risk Strategy can and does have periods of losses.

-Randy Swan discusses how the Defined Risk Strategy is designed to directly address market risk in order to help advisors build portfolios that generate consistent returns while protecting capital through market cycles.
+Randy Swan discusses how the Defined Risk Strategy is designed to directly address market risk in order to help institutions build portfolios that generate consistent returns while mitigating risk through market cycles.